 Application: ABC Sports

-Lets say that you are appointed the CEO of ABC Sports, whose problem was described in the opening paragraph of this chapter.
+Lets say that you are appointed the CEO of ABC Sports, whose problem was described in the opening paragraph of this section.
 You notice that various stakeholders are increasingly asking why ABC Sports entered footwear, and why it should continue to operate in that business.
 The more vocal critics ask for the footwear business to be divested.
 How would you reach a decision?

 Step 1: The synergy test